drdoctr/doctr/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``doctr configure`` will create a new file that contains your key.
 Commit this as
 well as the changes to ``.travis.yml``.
-Once you push to github, travis should
+Once you push to GitHub, travis should
 now automatically build your documentation and deploy it.

 Notes